Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 - WEST POINT EXPANSION SOME OF THE HOUSE HAVE ROOF BUG NOT DISAPPEAR WHEN YOU GO INSIDE. (trying to Fix)
 - Be Careful using Ingame Mic!
 You can Attract Zombie
 - Dont Sleep because have a bug!!

+  SPECIAL FEATURED:

+- Zombie Hear your Ingame Mic
+- Evolving Traits
+- Transmog you can change your clothe apperance not stats